 He advanced to the NASCAR Featherlite Southwest Tour full-time in 1995, earning Rookie of the Year honors and finishing 11th in points.
-Harvick also made his first career Camping World Truck Series start on Oct.
-15, 1995 at Mesa Marin where he started and finished 27th in his family-owned No. 72 truck.
+Harvick also made his first career Truck Series start Oct.
+15, 1995 at Mesa Marin, where he started and finished 27th in his family owned No. 72 truck.

-Harvick drove four more Camping World Truck Series races for his family-owned team in 1996, but in 1997 he took over the wheel of the No. 75 Spears Motorsports entry in the Camping World Truck Series for the second half of the season, scoring two top-10 finishes.
+Harvick drove four more Truck Series races for his family owned team in 1996 but, in 1997, he took over the wheel of the No. 75 Spears Motorsports entry in the Truck Series for the second half of the season, scoring two top-10 finishes.

-In 1998, Harvick kept a busy racing schedule as he drove the Spears truck full-time in the Camping World Truck Series while also competing full-time in the NASCAR K&N Pro Series West.
-Harvick’s commitment to his racing career paid off as he won five races en route to the K&N Pro Series West championship.
+In 1998, Harvick kept a busy racing schedule as he drove the Spears truck full-time while also competing full-time in the NASCAR K&N Pro Series West.
+Harvick’s commitment to his racing career paid off as he won five races en route to the K&N West championship.

-Harvick moved to Jim Herrick Racing in 1999 and drove the No. 98 truck to 11 top-10 finishes and a 12th-place point standing in the Camping World Truck Series.
+Harvick moved to Jim Herrick Racing in 1999 and drove the No. 98 truck to 11 top-10 finishes and 12th in the Truck Series standings.

-Harvick’s hard-charging style and success behind the wheel caught the eye of NASCAR team owner Richard Childress.
-Harvick was selected as the driver of Richard Childress Racing’s No. 2 Chevrolet in the Xfinity Series for the 2000 season.
+Harvick’s hard-charging style and success behind the wheel caught the eye of NASCAR team owner Richard Childress, who selected him to drive the Richard Childress Racing’s No. 2 Chevrolet in the Xfinity Series for the 2000 season.

 In his first full season, Harvick scored three wins and finished third in the championship while claiming Rookie of the Year honors.
 Along the way, he gained a reputation for being aggressive on the track, but off track his affable attitude and ever-present smile earned him the nickname “Happy.”